Delfini Evidence-based Medicine Logo

 The team selected low-risk hypertension (HTN) as the population to focus on — an area with a large gap between current and optimal care.

-Phase 3: Develop Project Outline
+Phase III: Develop Project Outline

 .........